iambst/CYBR8420_Titans_SA_Project/Code analysis.md

 ## Summary of Findings:
-By viewing the code issues pointed out by visualcodeGrepper we could majorly categorize them into three categories:
+* By viewing the code issues pointed out by visualcodeGrepper we could majorly categorize them into three categories:
-#### Nextcloud server appears to allow the use of an unvalidated variable when executing a command.
+  -Nextcloud server appears to allow the use of an unvalidated variable when executing a command.
-#### potential XSS attacks.
+  -Potential XSS attacks.
-#### Bugs related to MD5 algorithm being used in the application with regard to Encryption.
+  -Bugs related to MD5 algorithm being used in the application with regard to Encryption.
 The tool reported a File Inclusion Vulnerability which has high risk associated with it.
-The other issues were related to stylechecks and improper declaration and usage of variables and some unfinished code which could cause low-level issues.On the other side analyzing code with codacy gave us errors related to Cross-site Request Request Forgery, SQL Injections, XSS attacks which have a medium risk level.</br>
+The other issues were related to stylechecks and improper declaration and usage of variables and some unfinished code which could cause low-level issues.

+* We also analyzed code with codacy which reported errors related to Cross-site Request Request Forgery, SQL Injections, XSS attacks which have a medium risk level.

+* The errors reported by Parser Scanner were mostly related to Logical Operators, Hardcoded Sensitive Values, TypeSafe In Array.These are of type Style Checking and are trivial.

-In the manual code analysis we could identify a potential XSS attack, an issue with Encryption, we also could find out various instances where the variable is directly outputted leading to possible injections.
+* In the manual code analysis we could identify a potential XSS attack, an issue with Encryption, we also could find out various instances where the variable is directly outputted leading to possible injections.

 To summarize, nextcloud has some code quality issues with the way input is validated.
 These are commonly reported by all tools though they are not critical for the application.
 Our key findings from the manual and automated code analysis are mapped to the following Common Weaknesses Enumeration.